 |

 Track wild horses and relive the Old West in the seldom-visited Pizona area of the lnyo National Forest.
 From a central meadow camp, riders will track the mustangs in their natural pinyon forest habitat.
-Observe and photograph herds and wildflowers.
+Observe and photograph herds of horses and wildflowers.
 Enjoy spectacular sunsets over the Sierra and White Mountains while the cook prepares dinner over an open fire.
 Later, around the campfire, our experienced tracker guides will share their knowledge of the wild horses and other wildlife.
 Learn about the social behavior of the horses and their current struggle.

 We recommend that you spend the night before the ride in Lee Vining, Bishop or Benton Hot Springs.